Underpinnings of the market town network

 Not always did the Normans choose to favour established towns; they were nervous about those that had previously been bases of royal Saxon power, as potential centres of rebellion, and this expressed itself through a variety of strategies, ranging from neglect, through disempowerment, to intimidation.
 Their inclination was not simply to take over the existing networks of control, communications, and commerce, but to put their own stamp on them.
 Furthermore, the Norman approach to landholding favoured more centralized, or geographically coherent, estates, compared to the Anglo-Saxon model; this was more prone to the generation of surplus produce requiring redistribution.

 The new seigneurial elite thus not only inherited an existing pattern of urban or quasi-urban centres but sought to expand it, capitalizing on population growth: an increase in the number of producers and consumers not dramatic or unvaryingly rapid growth, but overall upwards until the advent of cataclysmic disease in the mid-fourteenth century.
 This should be understood not so much as a combined effort by manorial lords to develop commerce as a whole, but as multiple independent initiatives each aimed at capturing a share of commerce for personal profit; yet the result was to build an infrastructure that supported a nationwide distributive network for goods.
 This was done partly through entirely new foundations, often associated with castles or religious houses, and partly through additions to rural villages: sometimes adjacent, sometimes linked by a street which served as the backbone of the new town; in either case the new settlements were characterised by intensive occupation (relative to villages) of initially small areas and by a degree of planning, in terms of street layouts, designation of space for markets and (where applicable) quaysides, and rental allocation of regularized property plots, which contemporary documents refer to as burgages this taken by historians as an indicator of urban status.
 Burgages were characteristically long and narrow, so as to maximize the number of plot frontages facing onto a main street and/or marketplace, while provided with rear (service) access from a back lane.
 This shape also enabled tenants to sub-divide their properties by building at the rear and obtaining income from rent (normally at a higher rate than the original burgage rent).
-While the existence of back lanes may be indicative of planning, though not invariably so, they cannot be considered definitive characteristics of planned towns, for they can eb found in non-urban market settlements, and even some marketless villages (e.g. Kingsthorpe, Northants.).
+While the existence of back lanes may be indicative of planning, though not invariably so, they cannot be considered definitive characteristics of planned towns, for they can be found in non-urban market settlements, and even some marketless villages (e.g. Kingsthorpe, Northants.).
+Similarly, rows of narrow and deep plots are not necessarily an indication of burgages, for they can be found in some villages too, particularly those whose developmental layout was essentially linear.

 The case of Battle provides us with one of the best-documented instances of early town planning in England, while that of New Winchelsea is one of the later examples.
 Winchelsea is also one of the largest in size and most complex in layout of the planned new towns but then it had a sizable population ready to be accommodated of whose urban character there can be no question.
 Whereas at the other end of the scale are a large number of foundations so small that today that would not even be considered neighbourhoods, let alone towns; indeed, the question of their medieval urbanity is often in the balance.